rmukunda/data-engineering-capstone/Capstone Project Readme.md

 * load_dimension_data: This task loads the parquet files for dimension tables, namely, "country" "state" "airlines" "city" & "airports".
 Data definition for these are provided above.
 * load_immigration_fact_data: This task loads the Fact table, immigration_data.
 Appropriate raw data file is picked up based on the execution date of the task.
 * check_data_quality: This task is built to check if the data is processed as designed.

+**Python files & data:**

+* process_immigration_data.py: This is the main DAG file, which defines the tasks, sets up the sequencing & scheduling for the tasks.
+This file is in the airflow/dags folder.
+* process_dimensions.py: This python defines the class for ProcessDimensionsOperator, which processes and saves all the dimension tables.
+This file is in airflow/plugins/operators
+* process_immigration_fact.py: This python defines the class for ProcessImmigrantOperator, which processes the montly immigration data sas file.
+* raw_data: This folder contains all the raw data for dimensions & fact.
+The code is built to look for fact data under raw_data/immigration_data/<year_name> folder.
+For e.g. raw_data/immigration_data/2016 which would hold up to 12 files, one per each month in the year.

+NOTE: The immigration_data sas file is not part of the repository, owing to the large size.

+**Set up for Airflow:**

+Pipeline expects 3 variables to be set up on airflow.
+Following are the explanations.
+Once the airflow process is run, get on to the airflow UI, under admin->variables, add the following variables.

+* load_path: String specifying the path from which to raw data is sourced.
+For e.g. "/home/workspace/raw_data"
+* save_path: String specifying the path to which parquet files are saved.
+* dimensions_loaded: This needs to be set to 0 initially.

+Note: DAG is set up with a start_date of 1st January 2016 & an end_date of 1st February 2016.
+If the raw data for immigration is available at the appropriate location (see raw_data section above), the DAG will create a DAG run each for 2016 January & February as catchup is set to TRUE.
+End date (For e.g. to December 2016, which would create a total of 12 DAG runs) can be changed appropriately.
+Code is designed to ignore processing for immigration data if raw data is absent.

+**Choice of technology stack:**

+This implementation is built to create warehouse in terms of parquet files (Tables) on local disks.
+It would be fairly straightforward to change the implementation to save the data over cloud data lakes, like AMAZON S3.
+Alternatively, pipeline can be modified to save data to an on-prem RDBMS like postgres.
+Additional steps would be to create the tables and change the code to save data to postgres.
+Another option would be to create a star schema of tables on cloud based columnar analytical databases such as AMAZON Redshift.
+Transistion from postgres to Redshift should be smooth.
+Also, airflow provides hooks for S3, postgres & Redshift, which simplifies configuring & connecting to these endpoints.

+**What if requirements around the project changes:**

+* *Data was increased by 100x:*  Scaling to this size would require changes to the destination of data.
+As discussed earlier, obvious choices would be either S3 or Amazon redshift, as both of them offer easy scalability.
+Amazon Redshift also offers clustering and parallel data load, which can be utilized with smart partitioning of raw data.
+Spark also offers multi-node cluster option, which can be leveraged.

+* *The data populates a dashboard that must be updated on a daily basis by 7am every day:* There are 2 things that can be done here.
+Firstly, it is fairly easy to change the scheduling for DAGs on airflow to run everyday and populate the appropriate tables before 7am.
+In this case it can be set to run overnight.
+In general, dashboards utilize summarized datasets.
+If these datasets are fixed, another airlfow pipeline can be created which persists summarized datasets, either on S3 as files or as tables on Redshift.

+* *The database needed to be accessed by 100+ people:* With amazon redshift adding or removing nodes is fairly easy.
+Addition of nodes would handle additional workloads easily.
+If the workloads were to go down, number of nodes can be reduced to save on costs.
+If the S3 is chosen as the destination, replication can be used to replicate files to multiple different buckets, and users can be routed intelligently.